dirigible-io/dirigible-io.github.io/docs-api/docs/bpm/process.md

 </definitions>
 ```

-In a new project called `bpmFlows` add the following delegate `hello.js`
+In a new project called `bpmFlows` add the following delegate `hello.mjs` or `hello.js` respectively

 === "ECMA6"

     ```javascript
+    // manipulating process variables throughout the execution context import { process } from "@dirigible/bpm";

     // Hello from the Enterprise Javascript delegate console.info("Hello from the Javascript Engine!");

-    // manipulating process variables throughout the execution context import { process } from "@dirigible/bpm";

     let execution = process.getExecutionContext();